LezardSC/42-tokenizer/README.md

 For a deeper dive into Altarian42, [check the full project documentation](/documentation/en/Altarian42.md).

-## Author

-login: jrenault

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 Ensure that all tests pass and adhere to the project's coding standards.

 ## License

-This project is licensed under the MIT License.
+This project is part of the **42 School curriculum** and follows its evaluation and submission guidelines.

+## Author

+login: jrenault